robinsones/cbsafinder/README.md

 #> [1] "90068"
 ```

-If you only know part of the address or forget to enter some info, the
+If you only know part of the address or forget to enter some info, the function still works!
-function still works\!

 ``` r
 geocode_address("4059 Mount Lee Drive")